tlaselbat/ClickCS-DiscordBot/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License
+## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+ISC © 2023 Lizard and AsianAreAsian